 - Selection includes news reports, documentary scenes and educational videos.

 Try an informative Teacher Hub Action Activity!

 Use this short classroom activity to practise the technique and build students’ muscle memory.
 This activity is designed for students in lower primary, or older writers who need extra support.

 A great starting point for any topic of study is to connect with students’ personal experiences.

 Create a box of items relating to the topic.
 For example, if the topic is Australia, the box might contain a boomerang, a jar of Vegemite, a gum nut, an Australian flag, a piece of Aboriginal art, etc.

 Get students to sit in a circle and ask a volunteer to pick an item out of the box.
 Get the student to explain how the object relates to the topic and describe any personal experiences they have with the object, e.g. eating Vegemite on toast or waving the flag on Australia Day.

 Get other students to pick an object out of the box and repeat the activity until everyone has had a turn or there are no objects left.

 Looking for more classroom resources?

-The Seven Steps Informative Writing Manual and Seven Steps Online training and resources help you bring informative writing to life.
-In fact, the Informative Writing Manual is Shortlisted for a 2019 Educational Publishing Award!
+The Seven Steps Informative Writing Manual and Teacher Hub training and resources help you bring informative writing to life.
+In fact, the Informative Writing Manual won the Highly Commended award at the Educational Publishing Awards Australia 2019!